The theme of this year’s International Women’s Day 2021 is #ChooseToChallenge by challenging and calling out gender bias and inequality.

 We believe another reason why there is this gender data gap is because of the significant lack of female doctors entering research and academia, especially women from Black, Asian and minority ethnic backgrounds.
 In the UK, fewer than a third (28%) of professors are female, while in 2019 it was reported that there are as few 25 Black female professors in the UK (PDF).

-This year, the RCOG will be sharing profiles of female academics from across the world who are trying to create change for women and girls, and narrow the gap which exists.
-Keep an eye out on our social media pages from International Women’s Day (Monday 8th March 2021) to find out more.
+This year, the RCOG is sharing profiles of female academics from across the world who are trying to create change for women and girls, and narrow the gap which exists.
+To read about these women's experiences, and their work in the area of women's health research, visit here.

 For more information, visit the official International Women’s Day website.